artefactual/archivematica-docs/admin-manual/installation-setup/installation/install-ubuntu.rst

 place to store packages for multiple operating systems.
 Packages for both Ubuntu 14.04 and 16.04 are available.

+.. note:: Manual installation using packages on Ubuntu is not officially supported.
+Please see :ref:`Instructions for new installation <instructions>`.

 .. note:: Ubuntu 14.04 is currently in maintenance updates only mode and will cease to be officially supported in April 2019.
 We recommend upgrading to Ubuntu 16.04.